acenettner/PaddleHero/README.md

 A simple paddle game where you try to destroy objects as they come down the screen with a ball.
 If the ball goes past the paddle or the paddle collides with a non ball object, the game is over.
+You can hold one screen wipe, and it gets replenished every 20 points.

 Controls:
 - Right and Left arrow keys to move